itsme-swe/Backend_Development_With_HiteshSir_JS/Imp_Notes.md

     })

-**👍 'require( )' Function -**  The require() function is typically used in environments like Node.js for including modules.
+**➡️ 'require( )' Function -**  The require() function is typically used in environments like Node.js for including modules.
 It allows you to load modules and their functionality into your current file.
 The require() function takes a module name or path as an argument and returns the exports of the requested module.

-    // Using require to import the 'fs' (file system) module
+    // Using require() to import the 'fs' (file system) module

     const fs = require('fs')